Official Incore Sports

 Is 32 kg a good first kettlebell?

-Should I buy one kettlebell or a pair?
+Should I buy one kettlebell or a matched pair?

 Are competition kettlebells colour-coded?

-Yes.
-Incore Sports competition kettlebells follow the international competition colour standard, e.g. 8 kg pink, 12 kg blue, 16 kg yellow, 20 kg purple, 24 kg green, 28 kg orange, 32 kg red.
-Cast-iron kettlebells carry a colour-coded stripe on the handle for quick weight identification.
+Yes — the colours follow the international girevoy standard so you can read the weight across a gym floor: 8 kg pink, 12 kg blue, 16 kg yellow, 20 kg purple, 24 kg green, 28 kg orange, 32 kg red.
+Incore Sports competition kettlebells use this standard.
+Because a hardstyle bell already changes size with weight, our cast-iron line instead carries a colour-coded stripe on the handle for the same at-a-glance identification.

 What weight should I choose for a macebell or clubbell?

-What material are Incore Sports kettlebells made of?
+What are Incore Sports kettlebells made of, and how are they built?

-Competition kettlebells are single-cast, hollow, no welding and no filling, with a polished 33 mm handle whose widened end reduces forearm pressure — steel, except the lightest 4 and 6 kg which are aluminium to keep the size uniform.
-Hardstyle kettlebells are cast iron with a 33 mm handle (40 mm at 28 kg, 38 mm at 32 kg), powder-coated black with a colour stripe.
+Competition kettlebells are a single hollow casting — no welds, no internal filler — with a nominal 34 mm polished handle (actual measurements 33–35 mm by axis; cross-section not perfectly circular) whose widened corners reduce forearm pressure during high-rep sets; they are steel, except the 4 and 6 kg which are aluminium to preserve the shared shape at the light end.
+Weight tolerance is ±100 g.
+Hardstyle kettlebells are single cast iron, powder-coated black with a colour stripe, with a 33 mm handle on most sizes (40 mm at 28 kg, 38 mm at 32 kg).
+Macebells and clubbells are solid steel in matte black.

 Are Incore Sports kettlebells suitable for competition?

 Yes.
-Both competition and cast-iron kettlebells are professional gear meeting world training and competition standards.
-Incore Sports equipment has been used at kettlebell World Championships and at the Polish Championships in 2023–2025, and by top international athletes.
+The competition line is built to the international girevoy standard — uniform dimensions, standard colours, ±100 g tolerance — and both the competition and cast-iron lines are professional-grade training gear.
+Incore Sports equipment has been used at IUKL kettlebell World Championships and at the Polish Championships in 2023–2025, and by top international athletes.
+In other words, this is gear that has already been put on the platform, not just marketed for it.

 Do the products have a warranty?